talangsoft/talangsoft.github.io/1characters.md

   </div>

   <div class="message">
-    Having 9 years of professional experience in software industry I gained significant knowledge in Java web based application development, design and architecture.
+    Having 10 years of professional experience in software industry I confidently design and deliver applications following Agile values.
-    I designed complex, multilayered systems, implemented projects from sketch with setting up and following high quality standards and achieving maximum customer satisfaction.

     <br/><br/>
+    I put focus on keeping high quality standards, producing clean, self describing code in a test driven way and leading technical innovation to bring competitive advantage to the customer.
+    <br/><br/>
-    My main interest lies in designing and developing web based applications, researching new technologies and tools, producing clean code, achieving high quality standards, improving processes and helping teams to perform on their best level.
+    My main interest lies in developing web applications, researching new technologies and tools, improving processes and helping teams to perform on their best level.
   </div>
 </div>